SakiTakamachi/pdo-cli/README.md

 If you paste a multiline string, the standard input stream will clutter the prompt display (There is no problem with operation).
 I have prepared a custom input stream to avoid this.

 It is automatically applied in environments where the conditions for using a custom input stream are met.
 Currently it only works in Unix/Linux environments with `pcntl` extension installed.

+With custom input stream, you can use the input history by inputting the up and down keys.